Kini Naholo

 Kiniviliame Naholo (born 16 April 1999) is a professional rugby union player, who currently plays as a wing for in New Zealand's domestic National Provincial Championship (NPC) competition and for the in the Super Rugby.
 Born in Fiji, Naholo has represented New Zealand's second-national team, the All Blacks XV.
 He was previously part of the squad for the 2020 Super Rugby season and the squad for 2022.

+Club career

+In 2026, Naholo formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.